zinebmalty/Retail-demand-forecasting-dashboard/README.md

 * Increase inventory before forecasted demand peaks to reduce stockout risk.
 * Prioritize replenishment for the highest-demand formats.
 * Allocate more inventory to cities with consistently strong demand.
-* Investigate underperforming cities and stores to identify operational or marketing improvement opportunities.
-* Use demand forecasts to improve purchasing schedules and warehouse planning.
 * Continuously monitor YoY Revenue Growth to evaluate business performance.
 * Compare forecasted demand with actual demand regularly to improve forecasting accuracy.
 * Use the dashboard as an executive decision-support tool for sales planning, inventory management, and supply chain optimization.